hasura/graphql-engine/graphql/manual/queries/nested-object-queries.rst

 Nested object queries
 =====================

-You can use the 1:1 (object)  or 1:m (array) relationships defined in your schema (in the API-console) to make a nested query i.e. fetch data for a type along with data from a nested or related type.
+You can use the 1:1 (object)  or 1:m (array) relationships defined in your schema (using the console) to make a nested query i.e. fetch data for a type along with data from a nested or related type.

 Query using a 1:many relationship
 ---------------------------------
-The following is an example of nested object query using the 1:many or an array relationship between an author and articles.
+The following is an example of nested object query using the 1:many or an ``array relationship`` between an author and articles.

 Example: Nested object query over a 1:many relationship